 edit How Klonopin Works

-This video shows how Klonopin or clonazepam works on the brian:
+This video shows how Klonopin or Clonazepam works and can help people with epilepsy:

 Klonopin may be prescribed for epilepsy, as well as for panic disorder, seizures, anxiety disorders, parasomnia, OCD and clinical depression.